It can be confusing deciding on the best flea treatment for your cat as there are many choices.

 There is more information here about using flea powder and how to apply it so that it is effective for flea control.

 Diatomaceous Earth has many uses and one of them is the control of fleas for cats and dogs.

 Cat flea spray can mean either a spray that you spray onto the cat or a spray that you use in the home and yard.
 Often the two are used in conjunction with one another.

 When using a spray it’s a good idea to first of all spray onto a piece of cloth and rub onto the cat’s fur rather than spraying directly onto the cat.

 Also treat other flea affected areas such as the cat’s bedding, scratching post etc.

-Our kitty has many favourite sleeping places, the comfy places of course, so remember to treat all the areas where your cat likes to sleep or lounge about while checking out the neighborhood.
+Our kitty has many favorite sleeping places, the comfy places of course, so remember to treat all the areas your cat likes to sleep or lounge about while secretly checking out the neighborhood.

 Click here for in depth information about how to use cat flea spray and questions regarding using cat flea spray.